Picture it: You've decided this season that, entering your draft, that David Johnson is your first-round target.

 These days, there are few "tricks" to exploit in auctions, as so much has been written about them and there is an annual increase in available information.
 In addition, I traditionally don't get too creative with my bidding, ideally "buying value" as described above, attempting to roster as many players beneath my listed prices as possible.
 Still, here are a few things you should try to gain an edge:

 Always be prepared to strike at any moment in an auction.
-If you're first up to nominate, have David Johnson listed for $58 on your cheat sheet and find that the bidding is slowing between $56-57, by all means buy him.
-Top-shelf players often generate conservative early bids because of owners' fear of tying up such a large percentage of their budgets so early, but there's a reason that Johnson is priced that way.
+If you're first up to nominate, have Le'Veon Bell listed for $61 on your cheat sheet and find that the bidding is slowing between $57-58, by all means buy him.
+Top-shelf players often generate conservative early bids because of managers' fear of tying up such a large percentage of their budgets so early, but there's a reason that Johnson is priced that way.
 If you've done your homework, you know that Johnson is worth the price you listed, and such a top-shelf player is among the likeliest to return his projected value.

-What I've seen happen often in auctions is that Johnson sells for exactly your $58 listed price, then Ezekiel Elliott sells for the same $58, maybe $3-4 above your listed price because the "market has been set."
-Then Le'Veon Bell, the final member of that top tier, sells for $63 -- easily $5 too much -- in a bidding frenzy because owners were afraid to be left out in the cold from that particular value tier.
-As Johnson's owner, you got your Tier 1 running back, and now you have $5 more in your pocket than Bell's owner.
+What I've seen happen often in auctions is that Bell sells for exactly your $61 listed price, then Todd Gurley II sells for the same $61, maybe $3-4 above your listed price because the "market has been set."
+Then David Johnson, the final member of that top tier, sells for $64 -- easily $5 too much -- in a bidding frenzy because managers were afraid to be left out in the cold from that particular value tier.
+As Bell's manager, you got your Tier 1 running back, and now you have $5 more in your pocket than Johnson's manager.

 Get the kicker out of the way.
 It has become a running joke of another one of my local leagues, in which kickers usually encompass the first two rounds of our auction, perhaps in part due to having read this paragraph in years past.
 Yes, it's boring to listen to the "Once, twice, SOLD," slower-paced countdown in the auction's early stages for a $1 kicker.
-But there's a reason: Kickers should never, ever sell for more than $1.
+But there's a reason: Kickers should never, ever sell for more than $1,because the value differential between the top and 10th-best projected performer at the position is minuscule.
 If everyone in your league is going to spend exactly $1 for a kicker, why wouldn't you want to be the first one to secure yours so that you'll get your choice?
 Besides, even if your competition raises your bid to $2, that's unquestionably $1 that owner wasted from his/her budget that could come back to haunt him/her later.
 Just get your $1 kicker in the next round.

 Track rosters and team budgets.
 This can seem like an overwhelming exercise and certainly is time-consuming, but it's absolutely advantageous, especially in the auction's latter stages, when funds are tight and roster spots dwindling.
 Success, after all, doesn't hinge upon only the progress of your team.
 It's also about knowing where your competition stands, as far as ability to compete with you for your remaining targets.